-To: Mr Rob Morgan On behalf of Chiltern Hills Golf Club Ltd

-Savills

-33 Margaret Street

-London W1G 0JD

-Site: Land East Of Green Street And North Of Orchard Drive Chorleywood

-Hertfordshire

-Proposed Outline Application: Comprehensive development of the site, delivering up to 300 no.

-Development: residential dwellings (Use Class C3), associated access, and supporting amenity space, landscaping, green infrastructure and sustainable drainage systems (all matters reserved except for access)

-Ref No: 20/0898/OUT

-Date Received Valid: 5 June 2020
+Sa 33 Lo r Rob Morgan wills Margaret Street ndon 1G 0JD On behalf of Chiltern Hills Golf Club Ltd Site : Land East Of Green Street And Hertfordshire d North Of Orchard Drive Chorleywood Proposed Development : Outline Application: Demolition of development of the site, delivering associated access, and supportion and sustainable drainage system ng up to 800 no. resid ing amenity space, la dential dwellings (Use Class C3), ndscaping, green infrastructure Ref No : 20/0882/OUT Date Received Vali d: 5 June 2020

-In pursuance of its powers under the above-mentioned Acts and the Orders and Regulations for the time being in force thereunder, the Council as Local Planning Authority hereby REFUSES OUTLINE PLANNING PERMISSION, to the development proposed by you in your application as set out above and shown on plan numbers: Drawing 001 (Location plan), SK02 (Landscape strategy), Drawing SK41 (Emergency, footway, cycleway connections), Illustrative Masterplan. accompanying the application for the following reasons:-
+In pursuance of its powers under the above-mentioned Acts and the Orders and Regulations for the time being in force thereunder, the Council as Local Planning Authority hereby REFUSES OUTLINE PLANNING PERMISSION, to the development proposed by you in your application as set out above and shown on plan numbers: Drawing 001 (Location Plan), Drawing SK01 (Landscape strategy), Illustrative Masterplan. accompanying the application for the following reasons:-

-- The proposed development constitutes inappropriate development within the Green Belt which is by definition harmful to the Green Belt.
+- 1 The proposed development constitutes inappropriate development within the Green Belt which is by definition harmful to the Green Belt.
 In addition the development would also result in actual harm to the openness and visual amenities of the Green Belt and would conflict with the purposes of including land within the Green Belt.
-No Very Special Circumstances exist to clearly outweigh the harm that would be caused by the proposed development by virtue of its inappropriateness and other harm it would cause.
-The proposed development would therefore be contrary to Policy CP11 of the Core Strategy (adopted October 2011), Policy DM2 of the Development Management Policies LDD (adopted July 2013) and Section 13 of the 2021 NPPF. - The proposed development would appear as an urbanising and uncharacteristic development that would not conserve and enhance the Chilterns Area of Outstanding Natural Beauty, resulting in actual harm to the special landscape character and distinctiveness of the Chilterns Area of Outstanding Natural Beauty.
-The proposed development would therefore be contrary to Policy DM7 of the Development Management Policies LDD (adopted July 2013), Policy 8 of the Chorleywood Neighbourhood Plan (2020) and Section 15 of the 2021 NPPF. - The proposed development, by reasons of its form, scale and layout would detract from the overall rural character and appearance of the wider landscape and result in less than substantial harm to the setting and significance of the Chorleywood Common Conservation Area.
-The identified harm would not be outweighed by public benefits and the proposed development is therefore contrary to Policy CP1 of the Core Strategy (adopted October 2011), Policy DM3 of the Development Management Policies DPD (adopted July 2013), Policy 1 of the Chorleywood Neighbourhood Development Plan (August 2020), the Chorleywood Common Conservation Area Appraisal (2010) and Section 16 of the NPPF (2021). - The applicant has failed to demonstrate that the proposed development would not result in a net loss of biodiversity, and in the absence of a S106 agreement, compensation measures have not been secured to compensate for the loss of biodiversity which would be detrimental to the area.
+No Very Special Circumstances exist to clearly outweigh the harm that would be caused by the proposed development would therefore be contrary to Policy CP11 of the Core Strategy (adopted October 2011), Policy DM2 of the Development Management Policies LDD (adopted July 2013) and Section 13 of the 2021 NPPF. - 2 The proposed development would appear as an urbanising and uncharacteristic development that would not conserve and enhance the Chilterns Area of Outstanding Natural Beauty, resulting in actual harm to the special landscape character and distinctiveness of the Chilterns Area of Outstanding Natural Beauty.
+The proposed development would therefore be contrary to Policy DM7 of the Development Management Policies LDD (adopted July 2013), Policy 8 of the Chorleywood Neighbourhood Plan (2020) and Section 15 of the 2021 NPPF. - 3 The proposed development, by reasons of its form, scale and layout would detract from the overall rural character and appearance of the wider landscape and result in less than substantial harm to the setting and significance of the Chorleywood Common Conservation Area.
+The identified harm would not be outweighed by public benefits and the proposed development is therefore contrary to Policy CP1 of the Core Strategy (adopted October 2011), Policy DM3 of the Development Management Policies DPD (adopted July 2013), Policy 1 of the Chorleywood Neighbourhood Development Plan (August 2020), the Chorleywood Common Conservation Area Appraisal (2010) and Section 16 of the NPPF (2021). - 4 The applicant has failed to demonstrate that the proposed development would not result in a net loss of biodiversity, and in the absence of a S106 agreement, compensation measures have not been secured to compensate for the loss of biodiversity which would be detrimental to the area.
 Consequently the proposal fails to conserve, enhance or restore biodiversity and this would be contrary to Policy DM6 of the Development Management Policies LDD (adopted 2013) and the 2021 NPPF Chapter 15.